tel: +48 888 99 98 98

 • Magnetic neodymium magnets are characterized by very high magnetic induction on the surface of the magnet and can operate (depending on the shape) even at temperatures of 230°C or higher...

-• Wide application in the industry of new technologies – find application in hard drives, electric drive mechanisms, medical devices or other modern machines.
+• Wide application in the industry of new technologies – are utilized in HDD drives, electric drive mechanisms, medical apparatus and other modern machines.

 Disadvantages of neodymium magnets: